pamflow-org/pamflow/docs/source/getting_involved/contributing_guidelines.md

 # Contributing Guidelines

-Thank you for your interest in contributing to this project!
 We welcome all contributions that help improve the code, documentation, and overall functionality.
 Please follow these guidelines to ensure a smooth contribution process.

 ## Table of Contents
 1. [Getting Started](#getting-started)